Felicia de Zeeuw

-Felicia Victoria de Zeeuw (born 19 January 2006) is a professional footballer who plays as a midfielder for Vrouwen Eredivisie club ADO Den Haag.
+Felicia Victoria de Zeeuw (born 19 January 2006) is a professional footballer who plays as a midfielder for Vrouwen Eerste divisie club NAC Breda.
 Born in the Netherlands, she represents Indonesia at international level.

 Early life

 De Zeeuw was born in Delft, Netherlands.
 Zeeuw has Indonesian ancestry from her mother side.
 Her grandmother's was born in Jakarta.

 Youth & club career

 De Zeeuw began her football career when she was 10 years old in DSVP for four seasons from 2016 to 2020.

 In 2020, she moved to ADO Den Haag where she plays for its U14 until U19 teams from 2020 to 2024 and was promoted to the senior team the following years.
 On 12 February 2025, she made her senior debut in the Vrouwen Eredivisie coming in from substitutions in the 85th minutes against FC Twente.

 International career

 De Zeeuw has opted to represent the Indonesia women's national team.
 She played for the Indonesia U20 team in some exhibition matches in Japan.

 She was called up to the national team for the preparation for the upcoming 2026 AFC Women's Asian Cup qualification.
 She made her debut against Kyrgzystan women's national team in a 1–0 win.